Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise

 In summary, the contributions of the work include:

-\begin{itemize} \item[-] For i.i.d. data sampled on a general manifold embedded in an ambient space, we prove the point-wise convergence of (approximately) bi-stochastically normalized graph Laplacian to manifold Laplacian operator with rates that match the proved rates of traditionally normalized graph Laplacians.
+\begin{itemize} \item[-] For i.i.d. data sampled on a general manifold embedded in an ambient space, we prove the point-wise convergence of (approximately) bi-stochastically normalized graph Laplacian to a manifold Laplacian operator with rates that match the proved rates of traditionally normalized graph Laplacians.

-\item[-] When the manifold data are corrupted by outlier noise, we prove the approximation to manifold operator under certain boundedness conditions of the noise vectors.
-The conditions can be satisfied by high dimensional noise vectors which are possibly heteroskedastic.
+\item[-] When the manifold data are corrupted by outlier noise, we prove the approximation to the manifold operator under certain boundedness conditions on the noise vectors.
+The conditions can be satisfied by high dimensional noise vectors that are possibly heteroskedastic.

 \item[-] We propose an approximate and constrained matrix scaling problem that can be solved by Sinkhorn-Knopp iterations with early termination in practice.
 We apply the algorithm to simulated datasets, and the numerical experiments support our theory. \end{itemize}